2023 Most Popular Nursing Bachelor's Degree Schools in New Mexico

 Nursing majors at UNM take out an average of $28,077 in student loans while working on their Bachelor's Degree.

-Out of the 7 schools in New Mexico that were part of this year’s ranking, New Mexico State University - Main Campus landed the # 2 spot on the list.
-NMSU Main Campus is a large public school located in the midsize suburb of Las Cruces.
+A rank of #2 on this year’s list means New Mexico State University - Main Campus is a great place for nursing students working on their bachelor’s degree.
+NMSU Main Campus is a large public school located in the medium-sized suburb of Las Cruces.

 Women make up 82% of the nursing majors at the school.